Decoupling Vision and Language: Codebook Anchored Visual Adaptation¶

 | CRAFT | 47.34 | 75.98 | 2.95 | 1.99 | 3.21 |

-Continuous fine-tuning methods severely degrade instruction-following and explanation capabilities (Presence as low as 4–6%), while CRAFT maintains a 76% explanation generation rate.
+Continuous fine-tuning methods result in a severe loss of instruction-following and explanation capabilities (Presence drops to 4–6%).
+CRAFT maintains an explanation generation rate of 76%.

 |---|---|---|---|---|---|